Bella Donna (comics): Fictional character biography

 A few years later, Bella Donna sought out Gambit to help fend off the Brood, who were attacking the Guilds.
 Having persuaded Gambit and the X-Men to come back to New Orleans, they battled the new enemy with the aid of Dan Ketch, the second Ghost Rider.
 Using her new psychic powers, Bella Donna followed Psylocke into the astral plane and expended her energy, before collapsing in Gambit's arms.
 Believing her dead, he told the Thieves Guild to take care of her, and went off for revenge against the Brood.

 As it happened, Bella Donna was not actually dead, but merely in a coma.
 Gambit risked his life to bring her Candra's Elixir of Life.
-In the meantime, although she was catatonic, she accidentally touched Rogue and lost her memories.
+In the meantime, although she was catatonic, Rogue accidentally touched her and she lost her memories.
 She woke up without any recollection of who she was, or who Remy was, and was taken away by her father.

 Bella Donna's memory slowly returned, and she felt as if her soul had been violated.
 Enraged and manipulated by Candra, she had Rogue's comatose old boyfriend Cody kidnapped.
 This led to Rogue trying to rescue Cody in Louisiana.
 Eventually, Cody loses his life in the fight between Rogue and Candra.

 Gambit returned again to New Orleans, ignorant to the multiple hits put up against him in the meantime.
 Bella Donna herself had taken one of the contracts, though she had no intention of killing him.
 Instead, she arranged it so that she could meet with him and sort out the conflicting emotions she had about him.
 After he was elected Viceroy of the Unified Guilds of New Orleans he passed power on to her, and returned to the X-Men.
 She now rules in his absence, still in love with him.

 She briefly entered a relationship with Bandit, a former New Warriors member, eerily reminiscent of Gambit, but Gambit subsequently revealed he was manipulating her.